 What is religious child maltreatment?
 It is child abuse or neglect that is enabled by religious beliefs held by perpetrators, victims, and the surrounding community.
+It occurs when children are harmed as a result of religious belief, doctrine, or practice.
 Examples include using religious messages to terrorize children, refusing to report sexual abuse perpetrated by religious leaders, denying children needed medical care due to beliefs about “faith healing,” and beating children based on particular scriptural interpretations.

 RCM is not new.
 There are plenty of examples in the Old Testament.
 But what is a recent phenomenon is our recognition that adults can abuse or neglect children in the midst of adhering to religious doctrines.
 Marci A. Hamilton, CEO and Academic Director of CHILD USA, writes in God vs. the Gavel:

 The United States has a romantic attitude toward religious individuals and institutions, as though they are always doing what is right.
 The unrealistic belief that religion is always for the good . . . is a hazardous myth. . . .
 Horrible things have been done to children beneath the cloak of religion.
 Children have been raped, beaten, and permitted to die excruciating deaths.

 As high-profile crimes against children have taken place in small and large religious organizations, more and more people are asking whether certain kinds of religious belief should be considered a risk factor of child abuse and neglect.